Climate movement: Of companies

-Fossil Fuel Divestment
+Fossil fuel divestment

 The divestment movement against fossil fuels has shed a different light on conversations surrounding fossil fuel finance.
 Banks and investors have been increasingly questioning the viability of the fossil fuel sector in the long-term.
 This is because this disinvestment movement is stigmatizing fossil fuels and is raising uncertainty around continued use of fossil fuels, thus reducing the financial desirability of fossil fuel assets.
 Because the extraction, exploration, and mining of fossil fuels are all capital-intensive activities, uncertainty around their financial risks can reduce investment.
 If there is a reduction in the supply of capital or a rise in the costs of capital, fossil fuel projects will end up being uneconomical.
 This will make the valuation of fossil fuel companies go down making them to go out of the market.

-The main argument behind fossil fuel divestment campaigns is that earning profits from investments in activities associated with fossil fuels is unethical owing to the fact that fossil fuel emissions are the primary drivers responsible for global climate change.
+The main argument behind fossil fuel divestment campaigns is that earning profits from investments in activities associated with fossil fuels is unethical as fossil fuel emissions are the primary drivers responsible for global climate change.
 Fossil Fuel divestment campaigns such as the Go Fossil Free campaign by 350.org are pleading with the investors to divest by immediately freezing any new investments that they might make in any fossil fuel companies and to divest from any direct ownership and commingled funds, such as fossil fuels public equities together with corporate bonds, in the next five years.

 Fossil fuel divestment campaign have three primary aims.
 One of them is to pressure government across the globe to put legislation in place including carbon tax or banning any further drilling of fossil fuels.
 The second aim is to pressure fossil fuel companies to enact transformative change in their companies by switching to forms of energy supply that are less carbon-intensive in nature.
 The third aim is to ensure transparency when it comes to the carbon exposure that is caused by fossil fuel companies and also to put pressure on governments across the globe to play an active role in restricting the extraction of fossil fuels.